SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

         });
     }

-## Microservice Security
+## Microservice security

-The @EnableMicroserviceSecurity annotation sets up the standard security configuration for microservice, which requires basic authorization for all endpoints (except for health check endpoint configured using @EnableHealthIndicator).
-A developer can secure it's endpoints using standard spring security annotations e.g. @PreAuthorize("hasRole('ROLE_A')") and user's permissions will be validated  against user's roles stored on the platform.
+The @EnableMicroserviceSecurity annotation sets up the standard security configuration for microservices, which requires basic authorization for all endpoints (except for health check endpoint configured using @EnableHealthIndicator).
+A developer can secure its endpoints using standard spring security annotations e.g. @PreAuthorize("hasRole('ROLE_A')") and user's permissions will be validated  against user's roles stored on the platform.

-## Microservice Subscription
+## Microservice subscription

 The microservice subscription module is responsible for two main features:

 * registration
 * tenant subscription event listening

-The default behavior for the package is self-registration which means, that after you run the application it will try to register and use generated credentials for communication with the platform.
+The default behavior for the package is self-registration which means, that after you run the application it will try to register and use generated credentials for the communication with the platform.
 The self-registration is required to correctly deploy the microservice on the platform.

-The other way to register application to platform is to do it manually by creating a new application on the platform with same application name and providing following properties into microservice:
+The other way to register an application to the platform is to do it manually by creating a new application on the platform with the same application name and providing the following properties into the microservice:

     application.name={application_name}
     C8Y.bootstrap.register=false